furkot/geocode/Readme.md

 - `place` - string representing place name; either `addess` or `place` is expected
 - `partial` - a boolean flag set when geocoding is done as part of autocomplete
 - `bounds` - a hint to the region place resides in as array of south west and north east `[[SW longitude, SW latitude], [NE longitude, NE latitude]]`
-- `lang` - language code, defaults to `en`

 ### Results format

-If successful, geocoding service will return object with field `places` - and array of objects, each describing one place with following fields (not all fields are always set):
+If successful, geocoding service will return object with field `places` - an array of objects, each describing one place with following fields (not all fields are always set):

 - `place` - place name (may be absent if address doesn't correspond to a named place)
 - `type` - place type